 Online Teaching Courses

 The best way to become better equipped to teach online is by taking the Online Teaching Courses (OTC) offered by OOL.
-The OTC is comprised of two four-week courses:
+The OTC is comprised of three courses:

 - OTC: Design – In OTC: Design, instructors will learn how to design a course tailored to the online environment.
 Whether creating a course from scratch or transitioning an existing class to the online environment, instructors will learn how to plan a course, its materials, and its activities to ensure success online.

 - OTC: Facilitate – In OTC: Facilitate, instructors will learn what it’s like to deliver a course in the online environment.
 From planning your interaction with students to choosing which tools to use for assignments and activities, OTC: Facilitate is designed to prepare you to confidently launch your course and work with students online.

 Instructors may take any of these courses as they suit their needs, but should check with their departments or programs to see which courses may be required as a prerequisite to teaching online.
 While it is recommended instructors take OTC: Design first, it is not a pre-requisite of the OTC: Facilitate course.
 Instructors should take both OTC: Design and OTC: Facilitate before taking OTC: Innovate, though exceptions may be made for instructors with significant online teaching experience.
 To learn more and to register, visit our OTC page.

 Live webinars, workshops, and seminars

 OOL regularly offers live webinars, workshops, and seminars on a variety of fundamental and advanced teahcing and learning topics.
 Visit our Upcoming Events page for more information about our upcming sessions and to register.